Full counting statistics for electron transport in periodically driven quantum dots

 The discrete nature of the charge carrier results in irrepressible current fluctuations.
-These current fluctuations can contain information as to the nature of the junction.
-For systems with explicit time-dependence, understanding current fluctuations is crucial for metrological and performance reasons. \cite{Pekola2013,Peskin2017} Noise has been investigated with Floquet theories, \cite{Camalet2003,Suzuki2015} non-equilibrium Green's functions (NEGF), \cite{Feng2008,Ma2004,Chen2008,Sun2000,Zhao2007,Zhao2011,Wu2010NEGF} and Floquet master-equations approaches. \cite{Wu2010}
+These current fluctuations can contain information about the nature of the junction.
+For systems with explicit time dependence, understanding current fluctuations is crucial for metrological and performance reasons \cite{Pekola2013,Peskin2017}.
+Noise has been investigated with Floquet theories \cite{hanggi2003,Suzuki2015}, NEGFs \cite{Feng2008,Ma2004,Chen2008,Sun2000,Zhao2007,Zhao2011,Wu2010NEGF}, and Floquet master-equation approaches \cite{Wu2010}.

 Full counting statistics (FCS) allows the calculation of higher cumulants of the current in a rather concise and systematic manner.
-The theory of FCS was first introduced by Levitov and Lesovik \cite{Levitov2004} in a scattering theory framework via the explicit inclusion of a measuring device in the theoretical setup, which has since been extended to a general quantum mechanical variable\cite{Esposito2009} and applied to various transport scenarios. \cite{nazarov_blanter_2009} NEGFs have proved indispensable in calculating FCS in quantum conductors with electron-phonon\cite{Fransson2010,Park2011,Ueda2017,Avriller2009,Schmidt2009} and electron-electron \cite{Gogolin2006,Ridley2018} interactions, and it has been applied to study fluctuations in the transient regime\cite{Tang2014,Yu2016,Ridley2018}.
-Recently, Yadalam and Harbola used FCS-NEGF to study charge pumping through a driven quantum dot\cite{Croy2016,Yadalam2016}.
+The theory of FCS was first introduced by Levitov and Lesovik \cite{Levitov1993,Levitov1996} in a scattering theory framework via the explicit inclusion of a measuring device in the theoretical setup, which has since been extended to a general quantum mechanical variable\cite{Esposito2009} and applied to various transport scenarios \cite{nazarov_blanter_2009}.
+For periodically driven systems, FCS has been coupled within scattering theory \cite{Ivanov1997,Zhang2009,Ivanov2010} and master-equation approaches \cite{Benito2016,Croy2016,Zheng2013} with various investigated periodically driven systems.

+NEGFs have proved indispensable in calculating FCS in quantum conductors with electron-phonon \cite{Fransson2010,Park2011,Ueda2017,Avriller2009,Schmidt2009} and electron-electron \cite{Gogolin2006,Ridley2018} interactions, and it has been applied to study fluctuations in the transient regime \cite{Tang2014,Yu2016,Ridley2018}.
+Recently, Yadalam and Harbola used FCS NEGFs to study charge pumping through a driven quantum dot \cite{Croy2016,Yadalam2016}.